Many of our business students struggle with how to improve their English pronunciation.

 Better make mistakes with your friendly online clan, than in front of your boss at work!
 Improve both skills, at the same time.

-Careful so you don’t learn from other non-native English speakers that might not always get their pronunciation right.
+Careful so you don’t learn from other non-native English speakers who might not always get the language right.

 9. Learn the phonetic alphabet

 But hey, once you’ve learned the phonetic alphabet, you have an automatic shortcut to quickly learn how to pronounce new words in English.

 Most dictionaries use the phonetic alphabet.
 And while many also let you listen to how an English word is pronounced, the visual speeds up your learning curve.

 - Some people learn faster if they write down new words, and many feel they get an extra boost by using the phonetic alphabet to improve their English pronunciation.

 - Many of our students boost their English speaking once they start applying this technique of decoding words.